KoroYsabela/mental-health-awareness/README.md

 **Stronger Minds** - is dedicated to raising mental health awareness, providing resources, support, and practical tips to help individuals thrive.
 Discover information on common issues, access helpful links, and find encouragement for your mental well-being.

+It is a single page website created using HTML, CSS and Bootsrap (Ver 5.3.7).

 ## Design and Planning:

 ### Typography: